dotnet/docs/docs/framework/data/adonet/asynchronous-programming.md

  You can now call into asynchronous methods without using callbacks, and without splitting your code across multiple methods or lambda expressions.

  The `async` modifier specifies that a method is asynchronous.
 When calling an `async` method, a task is returned.
-When calling an `await` statement against the task, the current method exits immediately.
+When the `await` operator is applied to a task, the current method exits immediately.
 When the task finishes, execution resumes in the same method.

 > [!WARNING]
 >  Asynchronous calls are not supported if an application also uses the `Context Connection` connection string keyword.